NOC-MSM/UK500/README.md

 This model configuration has been developed in order to ...

 *************************************************
-## NEMO regional configuration of Severn Estuary
+## NEMO regional configuration of the UK coast
 *************************************************

 ### Model Summary